-Although I'm currently a Design Manager, the bulk of my career has been focused on doing the actual design work that customers experience.
+Although I'm currently a Design Manager, the bulk of my career has been focused on producing the actual design work that customers experience.
 Even in my current role, I'm responsible to continue flexing design muscles on projects from time to time.
-At heart, I'm a passionate designer who enjoys supplying practical solutions to problems of all sizes.
+I'm a passionate designer who enjoys collaborating with others to supply practical solutions to problems of all sizes.

 With more than a decade of design experience in agencies, freelance, and software companies, I've had a chance to invest in a variety of design skills.
 I've worked on a wide variety of projects rooted in branding, app, web, and product design I've honed my expertise in the layers that users deeply appreciate

 Design is a non-linear approach to solving problems that are often poorly understood.
 It's a solution-focused approach that build a clearer view of the problem while arriving at a final resolution.
 It's a methodology where ideas emerge into the clouds but are tethered on the earth they are built on.

 It can often look like magic or a meta-physical gift, but creativity is nothing of the sort.
 Creativity can be summarized as appositional thinking.
 It's the act of combining, reorganizing, and recombining in new ways to create something new.
 It's a skill that everyone possesses to one degree or another, and can be developed over time...especially when working with others.

 In design, we aren't focused on the problem, we're obsessed with finding a solution.
 That's why designers rely on abductive reasoning by creating a wide variety of ideas to explore the what works and what doesn't.
 It's how we understand what the real problem is and what solutions will resolve it.